numbbo/coco/docs/coco-doc/source/index.rst

 .. |
 .. |

-..
-Here we put the abstract when using LaTeX, the \abstractinrst command is defined in the 'preamble' of latex_elements in source/conf.py, the text is defined in `abstract` of conf.py.
-To flip abstract and table of contents, or update the table of contents, toggle the \generatetoc command in the 'preamble' accordingly.

 .. raw:: latex

-    \abstractinrst
-    \newpage
+  \begin{abstract}

 ..
 WHEN CHANGING THIS CHANGE ALSO the abstract in conf.py ACCORDINGLY

-.. raw:: html

-  COCO is a platform for Comparing Continuous Optimizers in a black-box setting.
+COCO_ is a platform for Comparing Continuous Optimizers in a black-box setting.
 It aims at automatizing the tedious and repetitive task of benchmarking numerical optimization algorithms to the greatest possible extent.
 We present the rationals behind the development of the platform as a general proposition for a guideline towards better benchmarking.
 We detail underlying fundamental concepts of
-  COCO such as its definition of a problem, the idea of instances, the relevance of target values and runtime as central performance measure.
+COCO_ such as its definition of a problem, the idea of instances, the relevance of target values, and runtime as central performance measure.
 Finally, we  give a quick overview of the basic code structure and the available test suites.

+.. raw:: latex

+  \end{abstract}
+  \newpage

 .. _2009: http://www.sigevo.org/gecco-2009/workshops.html#bbob
 .. _2010: http://www.sigevo.org/gecco-2010/workshops.html#bbob
 .. _2012: http://www.sigevo.org/gecco-2012/workshops.html#bbob